ffbinaries/ffbinaries-node/readme.md

 You can run it from your code or through CLI.

 If `output` argument is specified the binary will be placed there.
-In CLI it will default to current working directory.
+It will default to current working directory.
-Programatically the default is the also the working directory.

-If `platform` argument is missing then the current platform will be autodected and binaries for it will be downloaded.
+If `platform` argument is missing then the current platform will be automatically detected and binaries for it will be downloaded.

 If `components` argument is missing then binaries of all available components will be downloaded (see [Included components](#included-components) section).

 ## CLI